RobertMcReed/esp8266_status_light/README.md

 Control an ESP8266 powered NeoPixel strip via a rest api or web portal.
 Tested and works well with ESP8266 12-E Node MCU and WeMos D1 Mini.
 Can work on an ESP-01 but is less reliable.
 NeoPixels are finnicky from the ESP-01.

+TODO: Add documentation for button presses, and boot hold options

 ## First Boot

 ### Connecting